torquebox/torquebox.org/news/2012-05-04-torquebox-2-0-3-released.md

 Rack-based web frameworks, and provides [simple Ruby interfaces][features] to standard JavaEE services, including *scheduled jobs*, *caching*, *messaging*, and *services*.

+## `public/` directory not consistently serving assets

+You might've noticed that files from your `public/` directory were only being served every other request or so.
+This has been tracked (via [TORQUE-810]) and fixed in 2.0.3

 ## Keep up with the flurry of releases